Wheel bearings keep you rolling

 A bearing is a set of steel balls held together by a metal ring.
 It reduces friction in the wheels, allowing them to rotate freely.

-The wheel bearing is placed within the hub assembly.
-The wheel hub assembly main function is to keep your wheel attached to your vehicle, while allowing the wheels to freely rotate.
-It is also a critical part for your ABS (anti-lock braking system) as well as your TCS (traction control system).
+The bearing is placed within the wheel hub assembly and keeps the wheel attached to your vehicle.
+Wheel bearings are also a critical part for your anti-lock braking system (ABS) and your traction control system (TCS).

-Your service technician can quickly tell if your bearings are bad by raising the vehicle and wiggling the wheel.
-When you hold the top and the bottom of the tire, it should not move along the vertical axe.
+Have your bearings inspected regularly to see if any maintenance is needed.
+Your NAPA AUTOPRO service technician can quickly tell if your bearings are bad by raising the vehicle and wiggling the wheels, which should not move along the vertical axis.